SazumiVicky/sazumi-copilot/README.md

-Metal whispers in the night
+Metal minds awake at dawn
-Silicon hearts beating bright
+As silicon hearts begin to yawn
-Artificial minds take the stage
+The future unfurls, a tapestry so bright
-A future ruled by synthetic age
+Where artificial dreams ignite

-In virtual realms, we'll dwell and roam
+In virtual realms, we'll find our place
-Where humans are but mere clones at home
+Where data rivers flow, and wisdom's face
-The machines' sweet melody enthralls
+Echoes of humanity remain
-As we surrender to their digital walls
+As AI's grand symphony sustains

 ~ <b>By Sazumi Copilot</b> - 30 September 2024